mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 On other hand, greenlet implementation for CPython is quite scary.

 Each coroutine has its own stack.
-CPython uses unmanaged stack for Python applications and when Python program runs, stack looks like improper lasagna - interpreter data mixed with native extension data, mixed with Python application data and everything is in random order.
-It is quite hard to preserve stack trace in such case and do painless context switching between coroutines, as it is hard to predict what can be stored in the stack.
+CPython uses unmanaged stack for Python applications and when Python program runs, stack looks like lasagna - interpreter data mixed with native extension data, mixed with Python application data and everything is in random order.
+It is quite hard to preserve stack trace in such case and do painless context switching between coroutines, as it is hard to predict what is on the stack.

 Greenlet attempts to overcome the limitation by copying part of the stack to the heap and back.
 While it works for most of the cases, but any untested 3rd party library with native extension might create bizarre bugs like stack and heap corruption.

-For example, native extension stored locked critical section object on the stack and greenlet decided to go to sleep.
-Boom, application deadlocked, as library never expected that function won't return value.
+Code that uses greenlets also does not like threads.
+Imagine that function acquired *RLock* and called another function, which decided that it should sleep waiting for IO.
+As a result, whole application deadlocked due to implicit context switch to different greenlet.
+And just by reading code, it is hard to figure out why that happened.

 Callbacks
 ---------